Best pressure gauges to buy 2020

 Ring RTG4 Digital Keyring Gauge review

-The RTG4’s small form factor means it’s very easy to tuck away in a glovebox or door pocket, even if it’s probably a bit too big for a bunch of keys.
+The RTG4’s small size makes it very easy to tuck away in a glovebox or door pocket, even if it’s probably a bit too big for a bunch of keys.
 The backlight and torch made it easier to see in low light and they stayed on once activated.

 While using the Ring, the readout stayed on for 70 seconds, while the latest pressure reading stayed on the display for 12 seconds, making it ideal for checking all four tyres.
 Comprehensive instructions included lots of diagrams, but there was no mention of the need to measure tyres when they're cold.
 The RTG4 had one misstep, reading 0.5psi high at 20psi, but it still impressed enough to win this test.